-Deadlines and Key Dates (2019 Funding Cycle)
+Deadlines and Key Dates (2024 Funding Cycle)

-- September 17, 2018: FACCTS application becomes live
+- October 2, 2023: FACCTS application becomes live

-- October 22, 2018 (at 11:59 pm CST): Deadline for Argonne-based researchers to submit (1-page) preproposal
+- November 22, 2023 (at 11:59 pm CST): Deadline for Argonne-based researchers to submit (1-page) pre-proposal

-- November 8, 2018: Responses sent to all Argonne-based researchers who submitted pre-proposals.
+- December 8, 2023: Responses sent to all Argonne-based researchers who submitted pre-proposals.
 (Up to five Argonne-based researchers will be invited to submit a full application.)

-- December 3, 2018 (at 11:59 pm CST): Deadline for FACCTS proposals from UChicago, Fermilab, and Argonne National Laboratory applicants
+- February 5, 2024 (at 11:59 pm CST): Deadline for FACCTS proposals from UChicago, Fermilab, and Argonne National Laboratory applicants

-- March 8, 2019: Notification given to all applicants
+- May 14, 2024: Notification given to all applicants

-- April 2, 2019: Funds become available to award recipients
+- July 1, 2024: Funds become available to award recipients

-*This program is administered by the France Chicago Center (FCC), and is made possible with the generous financial support of the French Ministry of Higher Education and Research, the Office of the Provost and the Office of the Vice President for Research, The Division of Biological Sciences, the Division of the Physical Sciences, The Institute for Molecular Engineering, the Office of Science and Technology at the Embassy of France in the United States, Argonne National Laboratory, Fermilab, and the FCC Support Council in the Sciences (Confrères).
+*The FACCTS program is administered and managed by the France Chicago Center (FCC), and is made possible with the generous financial support of the French Ministry of Higher Education and Research; the Office of the Provost;The Division of the Biological Sciences; the Division of the Physical Sciences; The Pritzker School of Molecular Engineering; the Office of Science, Innovation, National Laboratories, and Global Initiatives (SING) at the University of Chicago; PSL University; the Office of Science and Technology at the Embassy of France in the United States; Argonne National Laboratory; Fermilab Accelerator National Laboratory; and FCC’s Support Council in the Sciences (Confrères).